JaKooLit/Hyprland-Dots/README.md

 + If you have already set your own keybinds, monitors, etc....
 Just copy over from backup created before log-out or reboot. (recommended)

 ### 📖 Known issues and possible solutions
-- check out this page [FAQ](https://github.com/JaKooLit/Hyprland-Dots/wiki/4.-FAQ)
+- check out this page [FAQ](https://github.com/JaKooLit/Hyprland-Dots/wiki/4.-FAQ) and [UNSOLVED ISSUES](https://github.com/JaKooLit/Hyprland-Dots/wiki/6.-Known-Issues)

 ### 🙋 QUESTIONS ?!?! ⁉️
 - FAQ!
 Yes you can use these dotfiles to other distro!
 Just ensure to install proper packages first!
 If it makes you feel better, I use same config on my Gentoo and NixOS :)